Skip to main content

 If your landlord harasses you

 Harassment is when your landlord interferes with your peace or comfort in your home.
+Check our advice on how to deal with landlord harassment.

-Harassment by your landlord can include:
+Harassment by your landlord or their agent can include:

 • removing or interfering with your belongings

-• demanding money that you do not owe or cannot pay
+• demanding money that you do not owe

 Housing laws differ between Scotland and England.